 Open-die forging involves pounding or hammering huge aluminum blocks weighing up to 200,000 pounds in order to form large metal components.
-This type of forging uses open die presses to turn aluminum alloys into a desired shape and at the same time refines the grain structure to improve the alloy’s strength.
+This type of forging uses open die presses to turn aluminum alloys into the desired shape and at the same time refine the grain structure to improve the alloy’s strength.

 The die itself never entirely confines open-die forging.
 A manufacturer heats the aluminum and the die strikes the stock into a particular shape.
 The forgings are only limited by the size of the starting aluminum block.
 The end result of open-die forging is improved alloy strength and optimal structural integrity.